 In some ways, it has.
 The majority of people buy houses with debt rather than cash.
 They mistakenly believe that whatever mortgage the bank approves is the same as their budget, without considering the consequences of committing to spend that much money on their lifestyle or credit scores.

-However, anyone looking to buy a home in a market like Waterloo or Kitchener knows that house hunting right now can feel like a big money poker game – especially given the number of other offers you may be up against.
+However, anyone looking to buy a home in a market like the Waterloo Region knows that house hunting right now can feel like a big money poker game – especially given the number of other good offers you may be up against.

 Make a Spreadsheet of Your Numbers